rohekood/tmf-ai-demo/services/customer-management/docs/PRODUCTION_GAP_ANALYSIS.md

-# Analysis: TMF Compliance & Production Readiness

-This document evaluates the current implementation against TM Forum Open API standards and industry best practices for production-grade microservices.
+This document evaluates the current implementation against TM Forum Open API **domain models**.
+Note that per architectural decision, this system implements an **asynchronous-only** interface via RabbitMQ and does not follow TMF REST transport specifications.

 ## 1. Domain Coverage (TMF Gap Analysis)